 GIG Target's expectation that it will generate a return for its investors and achieve its target dividend yield is based on assumptions about market conditions, the economic environment and the current and future operational investments of the GIG Target Group, which may not prove to be accurate in the future.
-There can be no assurance that GIG Target will be able to deliver the returns or dividend yield set out in this Circular, as such ability could be adversely affected by any of a number of factors, including changes in the industries in respect of which the GIG Target Group has investment exposure, interest rate and exchange rate fluctuations, changes to government regulations, geopolitical events impacting the macro economic environment or the energy markets (see also "Risk Factors - The GIG Target Group's operations and investments are impacted by (geo)political, (macro)economic and social factors affecting the GIG Target Group."), the non-performance or underperformance of any of the GIG Target Group's operational investments and the manifestation of any of the risks described elsewhere in this "Risk Factors" section of this Circular.
+There can be no assurance that GIG Target will be able to deliver the returns or dividend yield set out in this Circular, as such ability could be adversely affected by any of a number of factors, including changes in the industries in respect of which the GIG Target Group has investment exposure, interest rate and exchange rate fluctuations, changes to government regulations, geopolitical events impacting the macro economic environment or the energy markets (see also "Risk Factors - The GIG Target Group."), the non-performance or underperformance of any of the GIG Target Group's operational investments and the manifestation of any of the risks described elsewhere in this "Risk Factors" section of this Circular.